adelzemzemi/CryptoBox/CONTRIBUTING.md

-# Contributing to CryptoVault
+# Contributing to CryptoBox

-Thank you for considering contributing to CryptoVault! 🎉
+Thank you for considering contributing to CryptoBox! 🎉

 ## Code of Conduct